romaan/camunda-sample/code/README.md

 ### MID-167 File Drop Interface IN Example

-Monitor file system for changes and load the CSV into memory
+Monitor file system for changes and load the CSV into memory.
+There is also a test case DataUploadTest to confirm that the CSV is uploaded and saved in the DB.